MicrosoftDocs/sql-docs/docs/ssms/tutorials/ssms-configuration.md

 ## Change basic settings
-This section describes how to modify some basic settings in SSMS from the **Tools** menu:
+This section describes how to modify some basic settings in SSMS from the **Tools** menu.

   ![Tools menu](media/ssms-configuration/tools.png)